 We are a clinical stage biopharmaceutical company committed to improving the lives of people suffering from serious diseases.
-DiaMedica's lead candidate DM199 is the first pharmaceutically active recombinant (synthetic) form of the human tissue kallikrein-1 (KLK1) protein to be studied in patients.
-KLK1 is an established therapeutic modality in Asia for the treatment of acute ischemic stroke and chronic kidney disease, including hypertensive nephrosclerosis (hypertension).
-We have also identified a potential novel treatment for inflammatory diseases, DM300, which is currently early in the preclinical stage of development.
+DiaMedica's lead candidate DM199 (rinvecalinase alfa) is the first pharmaceutically active recombinant (synthetic) form of the human tissue kallikrein-1 (KLK1) protein to be clinically studied in patients.
+KLK1 is an established therapeutic modality in Asia, with human urinary KLK1, for the treatment of acute ischemic stroke and cardio renal disease, including hypertension.
+We have also produced a potential novel treatment for severe inflammatory diseases, DM300, which is currently in the early preclinical stage of development.
 Our long-term goal is to use our patented and in-licensed technologies to establish our Company as a leader in the development and commercialization of therapeutic treatments from novel recombinant proteins.
-Our current focus is on the treatment of acute ischemic stroke (AIS) and chronic kidney disease (CKD).
-We plan to advance DM199, our lead drug candidate, through required clinical trials to create shareholder value by establishing its clinical and commercial potential as a therapy for AIS and CKD.
+Our current focus is on the treatment of acute ischemic stroke (AIS) and currently, to a lesser extent, cardio renal disease (CRD).
+We plan to advance DM199, our lead drug candidate, through required clinical trials to create shareholder value by establishing its clinical and commercial potential as a therapy for AIS and CRD.
+In September 2021, the FDA granted Fast Track designation to DM199 for the treatment of AIS where tPA and/or mechanical thrombectomy are not indicated or medically appropriate.

-AIS and CKD patients suffer from impaired blood flow in the brain and kidneys, respectively.
-These patients also tend to exhibit lower than normal levels of endogenous (produced by the body) KLK1 protein, which is produced primarily in the kidneys, pancreas and salivary glands.
-We believe treatment with DM199 could replenish levels of KLK1, thereby allowing the natural function of kallikrein-kinin system (KKS) to release bradykinin (BK) in the body where and when needed, releasing nitric oxide (NO) and prostaglandins (PG) in synergy, via the cyclic guanosine monophosphate (cGMP) and cyclic nucleotides cyclic adenosine monophosphate (cAMP) pathways, to relax smooth muscle in arteries to vasodilate the arteries and increase blood flow and oxygen.
+AIS and CRD patients suffer from impaired blood flow in the brain, kidneys, and throughout the body.
+Many of these patients also exhibit lower than normal levels of endogenous (produced by the body) KLK1 protein, which is produced primarily in the kidneys, pancreas and salivary glands.
+We believe treatment with DM199 could augment endogenous KLK1 to enhance the function of the kallikrein-kinin system (KKS) to preferentially relax smooth muscle cells in ischemic arteries, thereby vasodilating these arteries and increasing blood flow and oxygen.

-In September 2021, we announced the initiation of the first site for our pivotal ReMEDy2 trial, a Phase 2/3 clinical trial of DM199 for the treatment of AIS and the first participant was enrolled in November 2021.
-The ReMEDy2 trial is a randomized, double-blind, placebo-controlled Phase 2/3 adaptive trial intended to enroll approximately 350 participants at up to 75 sites in the United States.
-Participants enrolled in the trial will be treated with either DM199 or placebo within 24 hours of the onset of AIS symptoms.
-The trial excludes patients with large vessel occlusions and imaging evidence of brain damage and those treated with tissue plasminogen activator (tPA) or any other thrombolytic.
-The study population is representative of the approximately 80% of AIS patients who do not have treatment options today, primarily due to the limitations on treatment with mechanical thrombectomy or tPA, which must be dosed within 4.5 hours from symptom onset.
+We are currently conducting our ReMEDy2 clinical trial of DM199 for the treatment of AIS.
+Our ReMEDy2 clinical trial is a Phase 2/3, adaptive design, randomized, double-blind, placebo-controlled trial intended to enroll approximately 350 patients at up to 100 sites globally.
+Patients enrolled in the trial will be treated with either DM199 or placebo within 24 hours of the onset of AIS symptoms.
+The trial excludes patients treated with tissue plasminogen activator (tPA), a thrombolytic agent intended to dissolve blood clots, and those with large vessel occlusions.
+The study population is representative of the approximately 80% of AIS patients who do not have treatment options today, primarily due to the limitations on treatment with tPA and/or mechanical thrombectomy.
+The primary endpoint of the ReMEDy2 trial is physical recovery from stroke as measured by the well-established modified Rankin Scale (mRS) at day 90, specifically recovering to an mRS score of 0-1 (mRS range of 0-6).
+We believe that our ReMEDy2 trial has the potential to serve as a pivotal registration study of DM199 in this patient population.